cognitedata/reveal/apps/3d-management/README.md

 ### Local desktop

-To set up a full local development environment on your machine, please read setup instructions for frontend development here: https://cognitedata.atlassian.net/wiki/spaces/AD/pages/147424318/The+Definitive+Onboarding+Guide+for+Application+Developers
+To set up a full local development environment on your machine, please read setup instructions for frontend development here: <https://cognitedata.atlassian.net/wiki/spaces/AD/pages/147424318/The+Definitive+Onboarding+Guide+for+Application+Developers>

 ### Devcontainer

 An alternative is to use a devcontainer environment for this repo in VSCode.
-This can be loaded either locally in Docker (https://code.visualstudio.com/docs/devcontainers/containers), or in Github Codespaces (https://docs.github.com/en/codespaces/overview).
+This can be loaded either locally in Docker (<https://code.visualstudio.com/docs/devcontainers/containers>), or in Github Codespaces (<https://docs.github.com/en/codespaces/overview>).
+On Codespaces the machine configuration should be 4 cores and 8 GB of memory, or more.

 ## npm setup